Free Pennsylvania payroll tax

 We do all the hard work to set you up, starting at just $40 + $6 per employee.

-When you use our payroll calculator, all you have to do is enter wage and W-4 information for your employees.
-After that, the calculator will process their gross pay, net pay, and deductions for both Pennsylvania and Federal taxes.
-The calculator will also tell you how much taxes you as the employer will be responsible for paying.
+To use our Pennsylvania payroll calculator, all you have to do is enter wage and W-4 information for your employees at the top of the page.
+After that, the calculator will process their gross pay, net pay, and deductions for both Pennsylvania and federal taxes.
+And if you have a lot of hourly employees, we have a separate Pennsylvania paycheck calculator you may find helpful.

 Let’s start with the federal payroll tax, the largest tax liability that your employees face.
 Below is an overview of the withholding process, but if you would like to learn more, check out our step-by-step guide, where we go over every withholding in detail.